 Vegan Eggplant Meatballs

-These amazing meatless meatballs are made with eggplant, white beans and breadcrumbs to hold them together – if I was a vegan, I would have no problem eating this for dinner every night!
+These Vegan Eggplant Meatballs are amazing meatless meatballs, made with eggplant, white beans and breadcrumbs to hold them together – if I was a vegan, I would have no problem eating this for dinner every night!
 They almost remind me of eggplant parmesan, in the form of a meatball.

 I’ve had my eye on this recipes since I got a copy of Mark Bittman’s VB6 Cookbook, and it did not disappoint!
 I love finding new ways to incorporate more veggies into my diet, and I try to eat meatless two to three times a week, so Mark’s concept of eating vegan by day and flexitarian by night is quite appealing to me.
 And this week, I’m giving away 3 signed copies of the VB6 Cookbook on Skinny Bits.
 Click here for a chance to win your signed copy of the VB6 Cookbook.